Lynn Forester de Rothschild

 Lynn Forester, Lady de Rothschild (born July 2, 1954) is an American-British businesswoman who is the chair of E.L.
 Rothschild, a holding company she owns (previously together with her third husband, Sir Evelyn Robert de Rothschild, a member of the Rothschild family, until his death).

 The company manages investments in The Economist Group, owner of The Economist magazine, Congressional Quarterly and the Economist Intelligence Unit, E.L.
 Rothschild LP, a leading independent wealth management firm in the United States, as well as real estate, agricultural and food interests.

 She rallies for a political movement called Inclusive Capitalism Initiative, and led the Conference of Inclusive Capitalism in London in 2014 and 2015.
 Rothschild founded the Coalition for Inclusive Capitalism and the Council for Inclusive Capitalism.

 Early life and education

 Born in Bergen County, New Jersey, a suburb of greater New York City, Rothschild was raised in Oradell, New Jersey, the only girl among three brothers, and is the daughter of Annabelle (née Hewitt) and John Kenneth Forester, president and owner of the General Aviation Aircraft Service (now Meridian, in Teterboro, New Jersey).
 She studied at Pomona College and Columbia Law School, where she volunteered for the United States Senate campaign of Democrat Daniel Patrick Moynihan.

-She also studied international law on a Rotary fellowship at the Graduate Institute of International Studies in Geneva, Switzerland.
+She also studied international law on a Rotary fellowship at the Geneva Graduate Institute in Switzerland.